canonical/kafka-operator/docs/how-to/cluster/replication.md

 juju deploy mirrormaker-connect-integrator --config prefix_topics=true mirrormaker-b-a
 ```

-Check the status of deployed applications by running `juju status` command.
-The result should be similar to:
+Check the status of deployed applications by running `juju status`.
+The
+following example is from a VM model; Kubernetes output uses pod addresses and
+the deployed charms are `kafka-k8s` and `kafka-connect-k8s`:

 ```text
 Model  Controller  Cloud/Region         Version  SLA          Timestamp